-A public consultation process run in August and September sought feedback on CASR's recommendations.
+A public consultation process sought feedback on CASR's recommendations.
 Feedback was collated and presented to the RSAC at its November 2022 meeting, together with a package of options to amend the motorcyclist GLS.
 At the RSAC's request, additional information was provided and considered at its March 2023 meeting.
 The RSAC endorsed a package of recommended changes to the motorcyclist GLS which the former Minister for Infrastructure and Transport approved.
-Consideration of the package by the Tasmanian Government has been delayed due to the caretaker and election periods and formation of a new Government but is expected to occur shortly.
+Consideration of the package by the Tasmanian Government was delayed due to the caretaker and election periods and formation of a new Government.
+In October 2024, the Minister for Transport approved a package of changes to the motorcyclist GLS.
+Implementation is in progress, with regulatory amendments being prepared.